This is a guide covering wildlife photography tips.

 You will have to invest in the right tools so that you can make stunning images.

-At the basic minimum, you require a decent camera with fast autofocusing, decent continuous shooting speed, and good low-light performance.
+At the basic minimum, you require a decent camera with fast autofocusing, decent continuous photographing speed, and good low-light performance.

 These two will set you back by at least $1500 to $2000.
 The alternative would be to rent the equipment that you need.